 This book is written by the composer and professor Michael Hewitt.
 In it, you will find all of the music theory you might need, explained concisely but thoroughly.
 In the book, you will find a lot of graphic explanations as well as a CD with examples.

-The great thing about this book is also that it approaches music production from computer/MIDI point of view, which is dominant in today's market.
+The great thing about this book is also that it approaches music production from a computer/MIDI point of view, which is dominant in today's market.

 2. Modern Recording Techniques

 The best acknowledgment of the quality of this book is that this is the 9th edition of the book.
 Even though it's a bit long, it simply covers everything you might need to know or do in a studio booth when recording or mixing sound.